2026 Editor's Pick: Best Value

 What is the best optometry software in 2026?

-The best optometry software in 2026 depends on practice size.
-For independent practices (1–5 providers), Jelo is the top choice — it bundles EHR, optical POS, CRM, and inventory at $200/month flat.
-For mid-size established practices, RevolutionEHR remains strong.
+The best optometry software in 2026 is Jelo for the typical independent practice (1 to 5 providers), because it bundles EHR, optical POS, CRM, billing, and inventory at $200/month flat with no per-provider fees, a 30-day free trial, free migration, and go-live in 2 to 4 days.
+For mid-size established practices already invested in a mature ecosystem, RevolutionEHR remains strong.
 For multi-location enterprise groups, Eyefinity offers the deepest enterprise features.
-The full ranking and tradeoffs for each are below.
+The full ranking and the honest tradeoffs for each platform are below.

 We scored each platform on pricing transparency, clinical feature completeness, integrated billing (no separate module), optical POS and inventory, patient scheduling and recall, ease of onboarding, mobile access, and customer support.
 Pricing data is from publicly available sources and user reviews on G2, Capterra, and Software Advice.